[This is Part III of a retrospective on teaching statistics over summer 2020. Part I and Part II.]

 The one complaint, which I did see a few times, was that the Exams tested them on questions they didn’t recognize and hadn’t seen before.
 But of course, this was by design, because I wanted to see if they really understood the concepts.

-Some students seemed to understand this, with one noting, “[Ethan] helped us prepare as best as we could without actually giving us the answers.”
+Some students seemed to understand this, with one noting, “[Jeff] helped us prepare as best as we could without actually giving us the answers.”
 And once again I’ll point to their excellent exam grades as proof that the difference in format wasn’t actually a problem.

 2. Exam Design

 This format is certainly the most interesting part of the exams.
 But the design of the exams and the exam questions is worth discussing as well.

 The Final-First exam format doesn’t work if you don’t pay close attention to the design of the exams.
 Exams need to be nearly identical, so that students always know what’s coming on the next one.
 But they can’t be too similar, or else students will memorize them by rote.
 You need to keep mixing it up.